Adldap2/Adldap2/docs/authenticating.md

 }
 ```

-> **Note**: Manually binding as a user **will not** validate their username or password to ensure they are not empty.
+> **Note**: Manually binding as a user **will not** validate their
+> username or password to ensure they are not empty.
 >
-> This means, a user could pass in empty strings and could anonymously authenticate to your server if you're not careful.
+> This means, a user could pass in empty strings and could anonymously
+> authenticate to your server if you don't validate their input.